Universal gun background checks returns to Congress. And now Democrats have the House.

 But opponents of universal background checks say they're ineffective and would complicate transactions for legitimate buyers and sellers.

-"So-called universal background checks will never be universal because criminals do not comply with the law," says Jennifer Baker of the National Rifle Association.
+"So-called universal background checks will never be universal because criminals do not comply with the law," Jennifer Baker of the National Rifle Association says.

-She notes that a 2016 Justice Department survey of state and federal prisoners found that 90 percent of them said they stole their guns or bought them on the black market, not from legitimate sellers like those on web sites.
+She notes that a 2016 Department of Justice survey of state and federal prisoners found that 90 percent of them said they stole their guns or bought them on the black market, not from legitimate sellers like those on websites.
 Fewer than one percent got their firearms at a gun show.

 Jon Gibbon, co-founder of Armslist.com, points out that his website does not sell guns.
 "We merely allow individuals to talk about this vital civil right because so many web companies have chosen to disenfranchise an entire segment of our population," he said.